Text-to-Table: A New Way of Information Extraction: Related Work

 Recently, some researchers also formalize the IE problems as seq2seq, that is, transforming the input text into an internal representation.
 One advantage is that one can employ a single model to extract multiple types of information.
-Experimental results show that this approach works better than or equally well as the traditional approach of language understanding, in RE~\citep{zeng2018extracting,nayak2020effective}, NER~\citep{chen2018learning,yan2021unified} and EE~\citep{lu2021text2event}.
+Results show that this approach works better than or equally well as the traditional approach of language understanding, in RE~\citep{zeng2018extracting,nayak2020effective}, NER~\citep{chen2018learning,DBLP:conf/acl/YanGDGZQ20}, EE~\citep{DBLP:conf/naacl/LiJH21,DBLP:conf/acl/0001LXHTL0LC20} and REE \citep{DBLP:conf/eacl/DuRC21,DBLP:conf/emnlp/HuangTP21}.
+Methods that jointly perform multiple tasks including NER, RE, and EE have also been devised \citep{DBLP:conf/iclr/PaoliniAKMAASXS21}.

-\textbf{Data-to-text} aims to generate natural language descriptions from the input structured data such as sport commentaries~\cite{wiseman2017challenges}.
-The structured data is usually represented as tables~\cite{wiseman2017challenges,thomson2020sportsett,chen2020logical}, sets of table cells~\cite{parikh2020totto,bao2018table}, semantic representations~\cite{novikova2017e2e}, or sets of relation triples~\cite{gardent2017creating,nan2020dart}.
+\textbf{Data-to-text} aims to generate natural language descriptions from the input structured data such as sports commentaries~\cite{wiseman2017challenges}.
+The structured data is usually represented as tables~\cite{wiseman2017challenges,thomson2020sportsett,chen2020logical}, sets of table cells~\cite{parikh2020totto,bao2018table}, semantic representations~\cite{novikova2017e2e}, or sets of relation triples~\cite{gardent2017creating,DBLP:conf/naacl/NanRZRSHTVVKLIP21}.
 The task requires the model to select the salient information from the data, organize it in a logical order, and generate an accurate and fluent natural language description~\cite{wiseman2017challenges}.
 Data-to-text models usually adopt the encoder-decoder architecture.
 The encoders are specifically designed to model the input data, such as multi-layer perceptron \citep{puduppully2019data,puduppully2019data2}, recurrent neural network \citep{juraska2018deep,liu2018table,shen2020neural}, graph neural network \citep{marcheggiani2018deep,koncel2019text}, or Transformer \citep{gong2019enhanced}.